eunrcn/tp/docs/UserGuide.md

 **Result Display**
 - View the output message after each command here.
-- For longer commands like `Add`, the output text may get cut off, simply use our pink scroll bar to view the entire output.
+- For longer commands like `Add`, the text found in the result display box may get cut off.
+Simply use our pink scroll bar to view the entire output.

 **List of Applications**
 - This panel displays a list of all internship applications.